top of page

 Retouching Magic with Frequency Separation

-Ok, Photog friends –Throw-away the portrait retouching software – I’ve got a treat for you!
+Ok, Photog friends –Throw away the portrait retouching software – I’ve got a treat for you!

 I needed a realistic solution – as you probably do too!

 The trick is that you are separating the texture of skin from the tone of the skin on different layers, and adjusting them as needed.
-Watch my video tutorial and you'll be a pro at this in no time at all!

 bottom of page